slateci/slate-catalog/incubator/perfsonar-testpoint/perfsonar-testpoint/README.md

 ## Installation

-You must have a cluster node dedicated for running perfSONAR, this node needs to have the node label `perfsonar: enabled`.
+If you have a cluster node dedicated for running perfSONAR, this node needs to have the node label `perfsonar: enabled`.

 You can manually label your node using this command: